thfuchs/fcf/README.md

 `tsRNN` tries to provide a ready-to-use time series forecasting suite for recurrent neural networks.
 The package is enhanced by basic implementations of "simple" algorithms like ARIMA for comparison and provides accuracy measures as well as basic chart options for model comparisons.

-Note that `tsRNN` heavily depends on Keras and the TensorFlow Deep Learning

 ## Installation

 You can install the released version of tsRNN from [GitHub](https://github.com/thfuchs/tsRNN) with: